 We’ve talked about the differences between gas vs. electric water heaters.
 Here, we’ll cover tankless vs. traditional water heaters, including how do tankless water heaters work, how to choose a tankless water heater, and tankless water heater energy savings.

-A tankless hot water, also known as a demand water heater, is exactly what it sounds like.
+A tankless hot water heater, also known as a demand water heater, is exactly what it sounds like.
 Unlike traditional water heaters, where tanks store water and maintain the water’s temperature until someone turns on the tap or the washing machine, tankless heaters only heat the water when an actual demand is made.
 No tap on, no water being heated.

 One difference between tankless water heaters vs. regular water heaters is that a tankless will heat the water directly.
 If you turn on the shower upstairs, cold water travels through a pipe to the tankless heater.
 There, either a gas burner or an electric element heats the water, delivering a constant supply of hot water for however long that shower occurs.
 No concerns about running out of hot water while you wait for the storage tank to refill with hot water.